Daifallah Bouramiya: Opposed guaranteeing bank deposits

 On October 28, 2008, the parliament voted 50-7 to insure all types of deposits in all local banks within Kuwait.
 Bouramiya opposed the bill, along with Jabir Al-Azmi, Hussein Al-Qallaf Al-Bahraini, Mohammed Al-Obaid, Mohammed Hayef Al-Mutairi, Musallam Al-Barrak and Waleed Al-Tabtabaie.
 Bouramiya accused the Cabinet of speeding up the bill's passage for the benefit of monetary tycoons.

-Advanced Treatment Hospital
+Advanced treatment hospital

 On January 1, 2009, Bouramiya submitted a draft law to set up a specialty hospital to treat Kuwaiti citizens who require advanced medical treatment.
 The document states that a separate hospital to treat critical cases be built and suggests that government own 50 percent shares while the rest be open for public subscription.

-Walk-Out Protest Against Cabinet
+Walk-out protest against cabinet

 On January 13, 2009, Bouramiya and ten other MPs walked out of the year's first session complaining of a lack of new faces in the new cabinet.